Physiological Role

 In the Singular Formula

 Triglycerides are among the lipid markers that the Singular formulation engine uses to adjust the nutritional response.
-Their role in personalisation is direct and documented.
+Their role in personalisation is based on explicitly defined internal rules.

-Triglycerides are interpreted alongside other lipid profile markers measured by Singular.
+Triglycerides are reported with other lipid profile markers measured by Singular.
 Apolipoprotein B provides information on the total number of atherogenic particles in circulation.
 HDL cholesterol completes the reading by assessing reverse cholesterol transport.
-This cross-referenced approach enables finer personalisation than reading a single marker in isolation.
+Each of these three markers opens its own rule, independently of the other two.
+Separate crossings between triglycerides, HOMA-IR and liver enzymes may trigger lifestyle guidance without changing dosages.

 The link between triglycerides and carbohydrate metabolism is also taken into account.
-Fasting glucose, fasting insulin and HOMA-IR, all measured in the Singular panel, allow assessment of insulin sensitivity, a parameter closely correlated with triglyceride levels.
+Fasting glucose and fasting insulin are measured in the Singular panel; HOMA-IR is calculated from these two values to contribute to the assessment of insulin sensitivity, a parameter closely correlated with triglyceride levels.

 Linked Bioactives